silviasyu/MBTA_Database/README.md

 ## Technical Specification
 - MySQL workbench (for the database)
 - Python and the terminal (for the front end client application)

+# Software Needed

 ## How to Use
 1. Clone the repository
 2. Open MySQL workbench and connect to your MySQL database then import "LiklikadceNYuS_dump.sql"
-3. Open the terminal and navigate to the director of the cloned repository.
+3. Open the terminal and navigate to the directory of the cloned repository.
 4. Run "python LiklikadceNYuS_app_code.py" or "python3 LiklikadceNYuS_app_code.py"
 5. Enter your MySQL workbench credentials